Nationality, Citizenship and the Franchise

 Interaction with Immigration Policy

-The Golden Hurdle system ensures that foreign nationals have no route to British nationality or citizenship.
-They may reside and work only as bonded residents with zero access to public funds or the franchise.
+The Golden Hurdle is immigration policy.
+It operates orthogonally to nationality law but is supported by it.
+Foreign nationals have no route to British nationality or citizenship under any circumstances.
+They may only reside as temporary bonded guests with no access to public funds or political rights.

 The Goal

-To restore a responsible, duty-based political system where the franchise is earned through demonstrated commitment to the nation, nationality is preserved by descent, and the state serves the British people rather than dissolving them through mass immigration or open naturalisation.
+To restore a duty-based political system in which the franchise is earned through demonstrated commitment to the nation, nationality is preserved by descent, and the state serves the British people rather than diluting or replacing them.